Féile na nGael: Successful clubs

 James Stephens of Kilkenny have won the title a record 7 times, most recently in 2008.
 Na Piarsaigh of Cork have won the Féile na nGael title 22 times, most recently in 2021.
 Glen Rovers have won the title five times.
-In all, Cork clubs have captured 14 titles, Kilkenny eleven and Galway seven, while Limerick, Clare and Dublin clubs have won three titles each.
-Kevin Lynch h.c from Derry have also won 7 feile na gael titles across various divisions.
+In all, Cork clubs have captured 14 titles, Kilkenny have 11 and Galway have seven, while Limerick, Clare and Dublin clubs have won three titles each.
+Kevin Lynch's Hurling Club from Derry have also won seven Féile na Gael titles across various divisions.

-In camogie the Oulart the Ballagh club from Wexford won five Féile na nGael titles in a row from 1998 to 2002 while Douglas from Cork won three titles in a row from 2004 to 2006.
-In terms of counties Galway has the most wins with nine, followed by Dublin and Cork with seven while Wexford clubs have won the title six times.
+In camogie, the Oulart the Ballagh club from Wexford won five Féile na nGael titles in a row from 1998 to 2002, while Douglas from Cork won three titles in a row from 2004 to 2006.
+In terms of counties, Galway has the most wins with nine, followed by Dublin and Cork with seven while Wexford clubs have won the title six times.